regclient/regclient/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Mark the following with an [X] to verify they are included -->

 - [ ] Tests have been added or not applicable
-- [ ] Documentation has been added, updated, or not applicable
+- [ ] Documentation updates are included or not applicable (most documentation should be in the regclient.org repo)
 - [ ] Changes have been rebased to main
 - [ ] Multiple commits to the same code have been squashed
+- [ ] All changes have been human generated or created with a reproducible tool

 <!-- markdownlint-disable-file MD041 -->